Travel information

 Safety and Security

 Russia is a safe country.
-But is is very important to use common sense precautions to safeguard your person and your possessions at all times.
+But it is very important to use common sense precautions to safeguard your person and your possessions at all times.

 • Do not go out and about with your passport unless specifically instructed to do so by your local guides (to Bolshoi theatre and to some museums passport is required).